KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
-- Add option to keep (or remove) intermediate files
 - Update SMINA with GNINA and give the appropriate options in the argparser
 - Add the option to choose a template if the user wants it to
 - Motifs from openvax that are identical in regards to alleles do not exist as is in the file.
 I need to match e.g. `A*02:17` to `A*02:01` correctly.